Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2018-03-15-yi-an-middle-school.md

   <a href="https://weibo.com/6074218720/G7ulTfuB2">2018-03-15 15:00</a>
 </div>

-[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index)WEN Yi (文溢) [@YiAnMiddleSchool-WenYi](https://weibo.com/u/6507106244) in Elementary Grade 6, is a slow starter, quiet and reserved.
+[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index) WEN Yi (文溢) [@YiAnMiddleSchool-WenYi](https://weibo.com/u/6507106244) in Elementary Grade 6, is a slow starter, quiet and reserved.
 But he is very fond of freestyle basketball.
 “Dear fellows in Yi An, nice to meet you~”

 <ul class="weibo-pic-list-1">
   <li class="weibo-pic">